toptensoftware/mk.js/readme.md

 ```

 Variables can also be set using the `default` method which works
-the same as set, except if a variable is already defined, it's ignored
+the same as `set`, except if a variable is already defined then it's ignored.

 ```js
 // Set a single property